ClearingHouse/ClearingHouse/README.md

 blocks.
 When an order expires, all escrowed funds are returned to the parties that originally had them.

-Order Matches waiting for Bitcoin payments expire after ten blocks; the constituent orders are replenished.
+Order Matches waiting for Bitcoin payments expire after twenty blocks (originally otherwise); the constituent orders are replenished.

 In general, there can be no such thing as a fake order, because the assets that each party is offering are stored in escrow.
 However, it is impossible to